Proficient Teacher Accreditation

 More about collecting evidence

-The final step to getting Accreditation at Proficient Teacher level involves the submission of an Accreditation Report.
-Your supervising teacher, mentor or principal writes this report when they see you are demonstrating the Standards and, with samples of your annotated work as evidence, submits them to the Teacher Accreditation Authority (TAA).
-Once the TAA has made the decision about your accreditation, the Accreditation Report and evidence are provided to the Board of Studies, Teaching and Educational Standards (BOSTES).
+The final step to getting accreditation at Proficient Teacher level involves the submission of an Accreditation Report.
+Your supervisor writes this report when they see you are consistently demonstrating the Standards Descriptors.
+With samples of your annotated evidence, the Accreditation Report is submitted to the Teacher Accreditation Authority (TAA).
+Once the TAA has made the decision about your accreditation, the Accreditation Report and evidence are sent to the Board of Studies, Teaching and Educational Standards (BOSTES).

 More about the Accreditation Report and download a template